top of page

 Effingham** -> John -> Richard -> John Richard -> John Effingham

 I recently discovered Effingham, particularly Effingham Townley, is not a common name.
-However, this particular family's habit of passing down the names of ancestors gives me a clue.
+However, this particular family's habit of passing down the ancestors' names gives me a clue.
 SOMEWHERE on the family tree of either Martha Boyd or John Richard Townley, there is an Effingham.

 I will use this naming tradition pattern as a potential clue for John's connection to an Effingham Townley.